madebr/rec2/README.md

   - MinGW provides these libraries out-of-the box
   - MSVC does not ship with a *DirectX SDK*: this [time-period correct version on archive.org](https://archive.org/details/MicrosoftDirectX7SDK) works perfect.
 - [Detours](https://github.com/microsoft/Detours): this library is used to hook functions
+- [libtiff](http://www.libtiff.org/): this library is used to convert tiff images to BRender pixelmaps

 ## Goals